 Inoculation and growth conditions

 The reactor system consisted of a 500 mL RDL310 Rotating Disc Ported Lid (BioSurface Technologies, Bozeman, MT) fitted with a bacterial vent filter (BST 02915 BioSurface Technologies, Bozeman, MT) (Fig. 1).
-One port was used to continuously deliver nutrient media and another was used to draw off effluent using peroxide-cured silicone tubing with an inner diameter of 3.1mm (Cole-Parmer, Masterflex L/S16) with a peristaltic pump (Cole-Parmer, Ismatec IPC ISM932A, Barrington, IL) set at a flow rate of 0.25 mL/min.
+One port was used to continuously deliver nutrient media, and another was used to draw off effluent using peroxide-cured silicone tubing with an inner diameter of 3.1mm (Cole-Parmer, Masterflex L/S16) with a peristaltic pump (Cole-Parmer, Ismatec IPC ISM932A, Barrington, IL) set at a flow rate of 0.25 mL/min.
 The disinfected typodont was placed aseptically into the autoclaved reactor.
 The effluent tubing was positioned to maintain a depth of liquid that was approximately level with the gum line, which gave a volume of 125 mL.
 The reactor was kept at 37°C using silicone heating tape (HSTAT051002, BriskHeat, Columbus, OH).
 125 mL of fresh M-BHI broth was added.
 Next, 1000 µL pooled saliva/plaque was inoculated.
 The reactor system was placed on a rocker table (Bellco, USA) which supplied a front to back rocking motion with an angle of 62º.
 The teeth in the mandibular jaw were numbered according to the “universal numbering system” (Supplemental Fig. 1).
 When the front of the rocker was down the central incisors were submerged and the back 3rd molars were out of the media with the reverse when the front of the rector was upwards.
 The teeth were continually bathed in media but not continuously submerged.
 To minimize disruption to the biofilm during removal the screw was removed, and the pressure fit in the silicone gum socket was firm enough to keep them secured during rocking.
 Fresh media was pumped in at a flow rate of 0.25 mL/min.
 Triplicate typodonts were used in each run.
 To ensure the typodont teeth could support SPB with representative aerobic and anaerobic species we ran the system for 4 days with no treatment.
 On day 4 teeth 17 and 23 were extracted for DNA extraction and PCR as previously described.
 Each tooth was transferred in to 50 mL Falcon tubes with 5 mL of sterile PBS and dip-rinsed to remove the planktonic cells.
 Biofilm was removed by cell scraper and vortexing for 3 minutes.
 The supernatant was then centrifuged (Legend micro 21, Thermo scientific, USA) at 10 g for 10 minutes.
-The supernatant was discarded and the pellet used for DNA extraction using the “boiling method” as previously described.
+The supernatant was discarded, and the pellet used for DNA extraction using the “boiling method” as previously described.

-Biofilm dentifrice treatment with the SnF formulation
+Biofilm dentifrice treatment with the SnF2 formulation